EliMCGamerGuy/Realmspace/docs/Outtakes/Messy Addendums - The Watch Party.md

 Addendum 1
 It has been ten years since the uprising.
 I am now about 24 years old, I have had years of training with my focuses,

-Modern Zinc: "The math doesn't working here, by the way!
+Modern Zinc: "The math isn't working here, by the way!
 That'd clock you as 14 at the time of the uprising!"

 even learning some advanced focusing on my own and learning a new form, the ability to bind my focus to the ground or objects.
 Bound focuses don't take any energy from me to maintain, but they must be released for them to go away.
 Over the years, my energy has been pooling.
 My hair has gone from black to dark gray like dad's did.
 The replicas have found their way out of realm 4, but it's only one at a time.
 About once a month, I'll have to face off against one, regardless of which realm I'm in.
 I can't kill them alone, so I take to restraining them,